macnum/100-days-of-code/r1-log.md

 Focused on form validation today using just HTML and CSS—no JavaScript yet.
 Explored built-in validation rules and how to style valid/invalid states.
 Also refreshed some basics on regex.

 ### R1D24
+Kept it light today.
+Spent time researching regex in preparation for the upcoming sign-up form project with HTML & CSS validation.
+Felt a bit unready, but I’ve realized it's okay to start and revisit concepts as needed.

+### R1D25